-(a) Equipment other than that described in (b) and (c) must be separated from the remainder of the building with construction complying with (d), if that equipment comprises-

-- (i) lift motors and lift control panels; or - (ii) emergency generators used to sustain emergency equipment operating in the emergency mode; or - (iii) central smoke control plant; or - (iv) boilers; or - (v) a battery or batteries installed in the building that have a voltage exceeding 24 volts and a capacity exceeding 10 ampere hours. - (b) Equipment need not be separated in accordance with (a) if the equipment comprises- - (i) smoke control exhaust fans located in the air stream which are constructed for high temperature operation in accordance with Specification E2.2b; or - (ii) stair pressurising equipment installed in compliance with the relevant provisions of AS/NZS 1668.1; or - (iii) a lift installation without a machine-room; or - (iv) equipment otherwise adequately separated from the remainder of the building. - (c) Separation of on-site fire pumps must comply with the requirements of AS 2419.1. - (d) Separating construction must have- - (i) except as provided by (ii)- - (A) an FRL as required by Specification C1.1, but not less than 120/120/120; and - (B) any doorway protected with a self-closing fire door having an FRL of not less than -/120/30; or - (ii) when separating a lift shaft and lift motor room, an FRL not less than 120/-/-.
+- (a) Equipment other than that described in (b) and (c) must be separated from the remainder of the building with construction complying with (d), if that equipment comprises- - (i) lift motors and lift control panels; or - (ii) emergency generators used to sustain emergency equipment operating in the emergency mode; or - (iii) central smoke control plant; or - (iv) boilers; or - (v) a battery system installed in the building that has a total voltage of 12 volts or more and a storage capacity of 200 kWh or more. - (b) Equipment need not be separated in accordance with (a) if the equipment comprises- - (i) smoke control exhaust fans located in the air stream which are constructed for high temperature operation in accordance with Specification E2.2b; or - stair pressurising equipment installed in compliance with the relevant provisions of AS 1668.1; or - (iii) a lift installation without a machine-room; or - (iv) equipment otherwise adequately separated from the remainder of the building. - (c) Separation of on-site fire pumps must comply with the requirements of AS 2419.1. - (d) Separating construction must have- - (i) except as provided by (ii)- - (A) an FRL as required by Specification C1.1, but not less than 120/120/120; and - (B) any doorway protected with a self-closing fire door having an FRL of not less than -/120/30; or - (ii) when separating a lift shaft and lift motor room, an FRL not less than 120/-/-.